Nayjest/manipulator/README.md

 It's like
 [symfony/property-access](http://symfony.com/doc/current/components/property_access/index.html)
-with  additional features, faster (no reflection usage) and without over-engineering (~300 lines of code, few functions).
+with  more features, faster (no reflection usage) and without over-engineering (~300 lines of code, few functions).

 ## Requirements